Poetry Adam McMillan Poetry Adam McMillan

 I remember on Sundays

-one of the few days he could have to himself -
+It was one of the few days

-for surely another pulled muscle or skewed finish,
+for surely just another pulled muscle

-and always leave with them caked in mud,
+and leave with them caked in mud,

-before roaring home through country lanes,
+roaring home through country lanes,

 Guns N’ Roses blaring,

-whereupon arriving home I'd clean my boots again,
+I'd clean my boots again

-and listen to the kerching of a Radio 5 Live gameshow
+to the ker-ching of a 'Radio 5 Live' gameshow

-as he spent the next few hours preparing a feast,
+as he spent the next few hours

-then we'd all sit at the table, elbows off, backs straight,
+then we’d sit at the table

-(to test the integrity of their crispiness),
+to test the integrity of their crispiness,

-and refuel my growing body
+refueling my body

 with as much sausage stuffing as I were permitted.

-I'm learning now that these weren't sacrifices;
+that these weren’t sacrifices

-They were the things that made him happy.
+they were the things that made him happy.

 tiny trials